OpenAssetIO/OpenAssetIO/BUILDING.md

 built and installed as a static library, and statically linked into the Python module.

-In order to build and install the binary artifacts, assuming the current working directory is at the repository root, run
+In order to build and install the binary artifacts and Python sources, assuming the current working directory is at the repository root, run

 ```shell
 cmake -S . -B build